multiscale/muscle3/docs/source/tutorial.rst

 its state to the outside world on every timestep.
 This is done in the O_I operator.
-The message simply contains the state, converted to a standard Python list, and it is sent on the ``state_out`` port, which was declared for the O_I operator when we made the :class:`.Instance` for this model.
+The message simply contains the state, converted to a standard Python list, and it is sent on the ``state_out`` port, which was declared for the O_I operator when we made the :class:`libmuscle.Instance` for this model.
 The message is sent with the current simulation time, and a second timestamp that gives the simulation time for the next message that will be sent on this port.
 Since our time steps are fixed, this is easy to calculate.
 We do need to take care to send ``None`` if this is the final message on this port however, since there won't be another message in that case.

 This deserves a bit more explanation.
 First, MUSCLE 3 does not use the timestamps that are attached to the messages for anything, and in this